TheTechnobear/MEC/docs/BUILD.md

-#Important notes
+#Important note - Kernel Panic on macOS
 Mac OSX 10.11+ - Stopping apps
-becareful when stopping under MacOS 10.11+ abrutly stopping usb drivers will cause panic - for mec use osc to terminate EVEN inside Xcode!
+abrutly stopping MEC, will cause the usb driver to create a **kernel panic**. this is caused byy an issue in the macOS kernel code - so its important MEC is shutdown gracefully even when using Xcode for debugging!

+there are two ways to shutdown nicely
+OSC

     oscsend localhost 9000 /t3d/command s shutdown

+Ctrl-C , ONCE only!
-(there is also a Ctrl-C handler which will shutdown nicely)
+there is also a Ctrl-C handler which will shutdown nicely, but dont keep hammering Ctrl-C to exit quicker, you will cause a panic )